-It is a serious type of skin cancer.
-It starts in cells that produce melanin (melanocytes), which is the pigment responsible for skin color.
+It is a severe type of skin cancer.
+It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

-Melanoma can appear in the eyes and can also develop in internal organs, such as the intestines, however this happens rarely.
+Melanoma can appear in the eyes and develop in internal organs, such as the intestines.
+However, this happens rarely.

 Melanoma usually appears as: